 Have a disco-themed dance party that kids of any age will love.

-Not only will it keep the kids active at the party, but it will help them burn off the energy from the cake.
+It will keep the kids active at the party, but it will help them burn off the energy from the cake.

 Get a gold disco ball and spraypaint some cheap heart-shaped glasses for guests to wear.

-Your golden birthday disco can just be a portion of the party, or it can be the overarching theme, complete with costumes.
+Your golden birthday disco can be a portion of the party or the overarching theme, complete with costumes.

-Unfortunately for kids who celebrate their golden birthday before they reach the legal age, popping some bubbly isn’t an option.
+Unfortunately, popping some bubbly isn’t an option for kids who celebrate their golden birthday before reaching the legal age.

 However, there are a lot of sparkling non-alcoholic beverages to use instead.